-Why should people stay in Altea during the winter?
+Why should people stay in Altea during the fall, winter, or spring?

 Altea is among the favorite towns for many non-Spanish visitors, be it winter or summer.
 The town is a lot quieter and serene as compared to the summer season.
 Most of the people come by to enjoy the calm surroundings and explore the rich history.
 The weather has never been a problem in winters because Altea's climate is fairly predictable with a lot of sunshine to follow.
 It is ideal for snowbirds who want a winter getaway to enjoy the fascinating blue waters, exquisite beaches, spectacular views, pleasant weather and peaceful walks along the seafront.
 For experiencing the true Spanish experience in winters, Altea is your place to be this winter.

 Altea's temperature stays around 18°C - 20°C (64°F - 68°F) throughout the year.
 In winter, the days are shorter and the weather is fairly pleasant with a lot of sunshine.
 The town experiences ideal Mediterranean weather with little rainfall and mild sunny days.